NSLS-II/ptycho_gui/README.md

 ```

 ### On personal machines
+Basically the procedure is similar to those outlined above, except that we don't need `sudo`:
 1. Make sure you are granted access to the backend, currently hosted in [this private GitHub repo](https://github.com/leofang/ptycho)
 2. `git clone --recursive https://github.com/leofang/ptycho_gui.git` (during the process `git` will prompt you to enther your GitHub id and password for cloning the backend)
 3. Either use the current Conda environment, or create a new one, and then do